Xingyu96/Interactive-Lab-Hub/Lab 1/README.md

 Now, hange the goal within the same setting, and update the interaction with the paper prototype.

 \*\***Show the follow-up work here.**\*\*
+- We changed the filming technique and added a few more cuts to highlight the interactions with the Light Metronome device.

 ## Part E. Costume the device